-To monitor file uploads to the Dynamic Media Classic and files you publish to Dynamic Media Classic servers, Dynamic Media Classic offers the Jobs page.
+To monitor file uploads to Adobe Dynamic Media Classic, and files that you publish to Adobe Dynamic Media Classic servers, Adobe Dynamic Media Classic offers the Jobs page.
 You can review upload and publish jobs on the Jobs page, check the status of jobs, and cancel publishing jobs from this page.
 You can also schedule upload and publishing jobs.

 A list of your recently published jobs is also available on the Recent Activity page.
-Click Recent on the Global Navigation bar to open this page.
+Select Recent on the Global Navigation bar.

-Select Jobs on the Global Navigation bar to open the Jobs page.
+Select Jobs on the Global Navigation bar so the Jobs page opens.
 By default, jobs are listed starting with the most recent.

 Jobs are listed in these categories on the History tab of the Jobs page:

-Destination For upload jobs, the company name, and folder to which the files were uploaded.
-This category doesn’t apply to publish jobs.
+Destination - For upload jobs, the company name, and folder to which the files were uploaded.
+This category does not apply to jobs for publishing.

-Note: You can cancel in-progress publish and upload jobs by clicking the Cancel button next to the progress bar.
+You can cancel in-progress publish and upload jobs by selecting the Cancel button next to the progress bar.

 Use these techniques to sort jobs or change your view of the History tab of the Jobs page:

-Date Range Select the Date Range menu and choose an option to narrow the list of jobs to the current date, the previous week, or the previous month.
-Choose Custom Date Range, then enter a specific date range.
+Date Range - Select the Date Range menu and choose an option to narrow the list of jobs to the current date, the previous week, or the previous month.
+Select Custom Date Range, then enter a specific date range.

-Job Type Select the Job Type menu and choose Publish or Upload to narrow the list to publish jobs or upload jobs.
-Choose All to see both types of jobs.
+Job Type - Select the Job Type menu and choose Publish or Upload to narrow the list to publish jobs or upload jobs.
+Select All to see both types of jobs.

-Show Choose Show > My Jobs or Show > All Jobs to narrow the list to jobs you ordered or jobs that people in your company ordered.
+Show - Go to Show > My Jobs or Show > All Jobs to narrow the list to jobs you ordered or jobs that people in your company ordered.

-Double-click the name of a report on the Jobs page to open the Job Details page.
+Double-click the name of a report on the Jobs page so the Job Details page opens.
 This page provides a summary report about the files in the job.
-Click View Detail to see an entry’s Dynamic Media Classic ID, destination path, and status information.
-If you uploaded a PDF or PostScript file that requires fonts that are not available in Dynamic Media Classic, the report lists the missing fonts.
+Select View Detail so you can see an entry’s Adobe Dynamic Media Classic ID, destination path, and status information.
+If you uploaded a PDF or PostScript file that requires fonts that are not available in Adobe Dynamic Media Classic, the report lists the missing fonts.

 You can copy this information to the Clipboard.

-Select the Jobs button on the Global Navigation bar and, on the Jobs page, select the Scheduled tab to edit and delete recurring jobs.
+Select the Jobs button on the Global Navigation bar and, on the Jobs page, select the Scheduled tab so you can edit and delete recurring jobs.

 You can filter the job list on the Scheduled tab with the Job Type and Show menus.
-Choose a Job Type to narrow the list to publish jobs of a specific kind.
-Choose a Show option to display jobs you created or jobs created by everyone in your company.
+Select a job type so you can narrow the list to publish jobs of a specific kind.
+Select a Show option if you want to display jobs you created or jobs created by everyone in your company.

-Select a recurring job on the Jobs page and follow these instructions to edit or delete it:
+Select a recurring job on the Jobs page and follow these instructions if you want to edit or delete it:

-To create a custom time interval for an upload (via FTP) or a publish job, choose Repeat > Custom on the Upload or Publish page.
-Then enter numbers and wildcards in the Rule box to describe a time interval for the upload or publish jobs to recur.
+To create a custom time interval for an upload (by way of FTP) or a publish job, on the Upload or Publish page, go to Repeat > Custom.
+Then enter numbers and wildcards in the Rule box describing a time interval for the upload or publish jobs to recur.

 The syntax for describing custom upload and publish time intervals in the Rule box is: